 How to get here: I admit, I am not the biggest fan of public transportation in Dubai.
 The bus connection is not great, though there is a bus stop close by, so taking a taxi will probably be the best way to get here.

-There are different tours available, but I recommend the 4×4 dune bashing adventure, including a BBQ in the desert.
+A desert safari is so much fun and perfect for people of (almost) all ages.
+So, make sure to add a desert safari to your Dubai itinerary.There are different tours available, but I recommend the 4×4 dune bashing adventure, including a BBQ in the desert.
 You dine under the stars, often with Arabian music in an Arabic-style “village.”
-Book a tour, you will not regret it.
-It is one of the best places to visit in Dubai in 5 days.
+Book a tour.
+You will not regret spending a few hours in the desert as it is one of the best places to visit in Dubai in 5 days.

 These evening tours often start around 3 pm (you will get picked up from the hotel and be dropped off there again around 10 or 11 pm).